Skip to main content

 Apr 8, 20262 min readReact, Next.js, Search, Performance

-Adding search to a content site usually means choosing between a hosted service (Algolia, Typesense) and running your own index (ElasticSearch, Meilisearch).
-Both require a backend, API keys, and sync logic to keep the index current.
+Adding search to a content site usually comes down to a choice between a hosted service (Algolia, Typesense) and running your own index (ElasticSearch, Meilisearch).
+Both want a backend, API keys, and sync logic to keep the index current.

-This site has 10 projects, 5 experience entries, 24 blog posts, 4 services, and 4 static pages.
-That's 47 searchable items.
-A server for 47 items is overhead we don't need.
+This site has 10 projects, 5 experience entries, 24 blog posts, 4 services, and 4 static pages, which adds up to 47 searchable items.
+Standing up a server for 47 items is overhead I just don't need.

-The site already has a content registry that provides metadata for every page.
-We built a buildSearchIndex() function that aggregates it into a flat array:
+The site already has a content registry with metadata for every page, so I built a buildSearchIndex() function that flattens it all into one array:

 export interface SearchEntry {